Creep (TLC song): Release and synopsis

 The clip debuted on MTV in the last week of October 1994.
 It opens with each girl, wearing different colored, barely buttoned and wind-blown satin pajamas, singing and dancing individually in front of a distinct brightly colored background.
 Watkins wears blue in front of a pink background, Lopes—red with a blue background, and Thomas—pink with a red background.
 In other scenes Thomas's colors have been color corrected to grey for artistic reasons.
 Added to these takes are a few close-up shots of a twirling blue trumpet.
 The trio and their accompanying female dancers are later shown in black-and-white shots, practicing the choreography and making fun of Lopes for trying to breakdance while walking on her hands.
 Thomas described the scene as "most fun part" of the shoot, calling it a "classic TLC moment".
 VH1's writer Seher Sikandar described the dance during the song's chorus as the "modified butterfly with the swing-scoop arm", while The Telegraph's Bernadette McNulty's dance tip for her readers was: "Feet apart, bounce your knees as low as they will go while winding your hips."
 In another scene, Watkins is seen in a closed bar singing into an old-fashioned microphone, being backed by a trumpeter, with her love interest, played by Omar Lopez.
 Throughout the clip, Watkins keeps giving the man an incredulous look that suggests he might be cheating.
 The video ends with the trio dancing arguing jokingly.
 This was Thomas's favorite scene.
+"Creep" was released in the United Kingdom in January 1996.

 The group acknowledged one scene that showed the exposed left lower part of Watkins's breasts received public attention.

 An alternative cut for the video has also been made.
 The original version appeared on three of their video albums: CrazyVideoCool (1995), Now & Forever: The Video Hits (2003) and Artist Collection (2004).
 CrazyVideoCool included excerpts of previously-scrapped versions and commentary from TLC.